 What I like about this vegan protein powder for weight gain is that it has a clean ingredient list (no filler, sweeteners or junk) with only hemp protein as the main ingredient.

 Per serving (30 g) of this vegan mass gainer, you get 15 g of protein and 8 g of fiber.
-It's one of the obvious choice in terms of choosing the right plant-based supplement.
+It's one of the obvious choices in terms of choosing the right plant-based supplement for your body.

-In summary, this vegan weight gainer would be a great choice if you also want to have enough fiber in your body.
-Gaining weight is as important as losing the toxins too.
+In summary, this vegan weight gainer would be a great choice for people who want to have enough fiber.
+The body needs as much fiber because gaining weight is as important as losing the toxins, too.

 How to Gain Weight as a Vegetarian?